GALA FOUNDERS

 Joyline Majors, CRNA was a leader, advocate, and visionary.
 President of MANA from 1978- 1979, she retired from the University of Minnesota Hospital, Minneapolis.
 She enjoyed being outdoors doing yard work and planting trees.

-Along with her spouse Dr. Sandra Kilde, EdD, CRNA, and friends Brian D. Thorson, CRNA, MA and Thomas G. Healey, CRNA, MA, Joy started GALA (Gay and Lesbian Anesthetists) in the early 1990’s.
-She organized and led the GALA group from its inception until 2019.
-Joy was 91 years old when she handed the reins and rolodex to our current President, John Gianitsis.
+Joy organized and led the GALA group from its inception in the early 90's until 2019.
+Joy was 91 years old when she handed the reins and rolodex to our current President, John Gianitsis, MSNA, CRNA.

 Joy was a visionary for patient advocacy and LGBTQ+ inclusion in the profession of Nurse Anesthesiology.